History of the Rossmoor Fund

 Wilcox is quick to point out that the work of actually raising those funds is that of her fellow board members and those who believe in the mission of the Fund.
 She said, “Just like David [Smith], I cannot praise the other board members enough.
 The board is relatively small, we get to know each other well.
 We respect one another, help one another, come to consensus easily.
 Because all board members consider every grant application, and the requests are often so compelling, every one of us is drawn back into the mission every time we meet.
 This keeps the commitment strong.”

 In its first 10 years, the Fund has expended over $449,000 on individual grants, $187,000 on grants to service providers, including free legal services and respite care, and $37,000 for Safeway gift cards.
-The Fund also has an endowment fund of nearly $270,000 to build for the future.
+The Fund has also created a long term reserve account to build for the future.
 Smith promised at the start to keep expenses at a minimum to maximize giving and the volunteer board has kept that promise.

 Over the years the board has appealed to the generosity of hundreds of residents as well as clubs and organizations in Rossmoor and local businesses through annual giving, special events and a legacy program.
 Wilcox explained, “We created interest with the initial personal invitations to our friends, we educated through the Rossmoor News, and we built loyalty through an unusually high and personal level of donor recognition.”
 Over the years, articles by Fritzie Davis Noble and Ellen Gilman have been invaluable to that education process.